Okipa/laravel-brickables/README.md

 ],
 ```

-#### 2. Create your brick type view
+#### 2. Create your content brick type view

-Create a view that will host your brick type HTML.
+Create a view that will host your content brick type HTML.

-If you published the package views, you can create it in the `ressources/views/vendor/laravel-brickable` directory.
+If you published the package views, you should place it in the `ressources/views/vendor/laravel-brickable` directory.

-If not, put them wherever you wan (without forgetting to change the path return by the `setViewPath()` method from you brick type class).

-#### 3. Use your new brick type
+#### 3. Use your new content brick type

-Your brick type is now available in the `Brick::getBrickTypes()` and you can associate it to Eloquent models :
+Your content brick type is now available in the `Brickables::getTypes()` and you can associate it to Eloquent models :

 ```php
 $page = Page::find(1);